mailjet/wordpress-mailjet-plugin-apiv3/README.txt

 The Mailjet Plugin is available in English, Spanish, French, German and Italian.
 Need help?
 Our multilingual support team is here to answer your questions in any of these languages, any day of the week, at any time via our [online helpdesk](https://app.mailjet.com/support).

-= How to use filters to customize the subscription confirmation email template = Add the following code to your template functions.php file.
+= Use filters to customize the subscription confirmation email template = Add the following code to your template functions.php file.
 Uncomment the messages that you would like to replace.
 <pre><code>
 /**